Dementia

 • Cerebral atrophy (patchy)

-Clarification of some confusing terms, as 2 types of SPECT is mentioned above:
+Clarification of some confusing terms - different types of SPECT imaging.

 • SPECT is a general imaging technique